xlerx2054/Python/README.md

 # Python
-This repository contains several python files to explore the python langauge by implementing the knowledge by coding.
+This repository contains several python files to explore the langauge through code implementation.